Patrick Brown (ice hockey)

-Patrick Wellington Brown (born May 29, 1992) is an American professional ice hockey forward and captain for the Providence Bruins in the American Hockey League (AHL) while under contract for the Boston Bruins of the National Hockey League (NHL).
-He previously played for the Carolina Hurricanes, Vegas Golden Knights, Philadelphia Flyers and Ottawa Senators.
+Patrick Wellington Brown (born May 29, 1992) is an American professional ice hockey forward for Adler Mannheim of the Deutsche Eishockey Liga (DEL).
+He previously played in the National Hockey League (NHL) for the Carolina Hurricanes, Vegas Golden Knights, Philadelphia Flyers, Ottawa Senators and Boston Bruins.
 He won the Calder Cup with Carolina's AHL affiliate, the Charlotte Checkers in 2019.

 Early life

 Brown was born on May 29, 1992, in Bloomfield Hills, Michigan, to Doug Brown, a former National Hockey League right winger, and Maureen Brown (nee Mara), daughter of Wellington and Ann Mara and a member of the family that owns 50% of the New York Giants.
 His father played in the NHL for 15 seasons and won back-to-back Stanley Cup championships with the Detroit Red Wings in 1997 and 1998, while his uncle Greg played professional ice hockey in North America and Europe for 11 years before retiring to help coach the Boston College Eagles men's ice hockey team.

 Brown followed his father into ice hockey, and in 2005, he played in the Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Detroit.